mickenordin/swayswitch/README.md

 # swayswitch
-A simple windows witcher for Sway wayland compositor written in python using wxPython
+A simple window switcher for Sway wayland compositor written in python using wxPython

 ## Dependencies
 For Debian/Ubuntu: ```python3-wxgtk4.0```